google.com, pub-0174358156906833, DIRECT, f08c47fec0942fa0

 Never attempt to pick up your cat when it's showing aggressive signs.
 The cat is warning everyone, including you, that it will attack if approached.
 I have a pair of large mitts, similar to elbow length oven mitts, that are soft and plush that I use when needed to calm down one of my cats.

 However, cat behavior problems are also if your cats are fighting each other, so separate them if you can, gently, with a broom between them and try to herd one of them into another room.
 See Cat Aggression.
 I use Feliway diffusers that heat an oil that has properties that are calming to cats.
-One of the less expensive sources that I use is Entirely Pets.
-Also, their shipping is fast.

 These are just some very simplified and general guidelines on the personality makeup and cat behavior problems (or lack )of a few popular breeds.